Prince Harry and Meghan Markle’s Wedding Venue and Date Revealed

 Wedding bells are ringing!
 Prince Harry and Meghan Markle will marry at St. George’s Chapel at Windsor Castle in England in May 2018, palace officials revealed on Tuesday, November 28.

-- Meghan Markle and Prince Harry Just Did Their First Engagement as a Married Couple
+- Meghan Markle and Prince Harry Just Received Their First Baby Gift

 “Her Majesty The Queen has granted permission for the wedding to take place at the Chapel,” Kensington Palace said in a statement.
 “The Royal Family will pay for the wedding.
 Further details about the wedding will be announced in due course.”